pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/bind.rst

 * :param:`repo_id,string,unique identifier for the repository`
 * :param:`distributor_id,string,identifier for the distributor`
 * :param:`?options,object,options passed to the handler on the consumer`
+* :param:`?notify_agent,bool,indicates if the consumer should be sent a message about the new binding; defaults to true if unspecified`
+* :param:`?binding_config,object,options to be used by the distributor for this binding`

 | :response_list:`_`